 For example, if you only plan to go boating with your family, you should choose a size that fits your family and the number of family members.
 If you are a small family, then a “smaller” RIB is more appropriate for you.

-If you want to race, to mention the other extreme, you will need a different hull and a motor with more horsepower.
-After all, the engine and the hull determine how fast the boat can go.
+If you want to race, to mention the other extreme, you will need a different hull and an engine with lots of horsepower.
+But know that every hull has its speed.

-Think about this: you ‘don’t have to’ start with the big and fast RIBs if it’s your first one.
+Think about this: you “don’t have to star”t with big and or fast RIBs if it’s your first one.
 Learn to navigate properly (talk to a friend with a RIB, or hire one).
 Within some years you can “upgrade” if you feel like it.

-2 How frequent you are planning to use the RIB
+3. How frequent are you planning to use the RIB

 You have to determine how often you will use the RIB on an annual basis.
 This will help you to understand the quality you need.